Chartreux cat at a glance

 A type of wool called Pile de Chartreux was imported to France from Spain and it is suggested the cat derived its name from this.

 Whatever its origins, the Chartreux became of interest to French breeders in the 1920’s and in 1928 they wrote a breed standard.
 The Leger sisters of Guerveur Cattery who lived on the island Bell-Ile began selectively breeding these cats.
 The foundation pair being a male called Coquito and a female named Mariquire.
 However, the second world war put a stop to this and decimated Chartreux numbers.
-By the end of the war, the breed barely existed, which was common among other breeds of cat also.
+By the end of the war, the breed barely existed, which was common among other breeds of cats also.

 Re-establishing the Chartreux:

 The Chartreux remains unchanged from that of the champion Mignonne de Guerveur a female Chartreux named the “most beautiful cat” in a 1931 Paris show.
-This is quite unusual when you look at how other breeds of cat have changed in the past 50 or so years.
+This is quite unusual when you look at how other breeds of cats have changed in the past 50 or so years.

 A unique naming system is used with the Chartreux where each year a specific letter of the alphabet is used.
 This runs on a 20-year cycle, as the letters K, Q, W, X, Y, and Z are omitted.
 So, if your cat is born in an F year, only F names are used.
 Felix, Fred, Freya etc. This makes it easy to know the exact age of the cat by the letter its name starts with.